keboola/developers-docs/integrate/storage/php-cli-client.md

 The Storage API PHP command line interface (CLI) client is a portable command line client which provides a simple implementation of [Storage API](http://docs.keboola.apiary.io/).
-It runs on any platform which has PHP CLI or Docker installed.
+It runs on any platform which has Docker installed.

 Currently, the client implements